icecrime/icecrime.github.io/about/index.md

 I spent most of my carreer working as software engineer and engineering manager in banking, until I had the amazing opportunity to relocate in the Bay Area and work for <a href="https://docker.com">Docker</a>.

+Besides work, I'm trying hard to become a less-than-terrible photographer.